 Stephen Baumbach Gallery

-Like a mini art museum, the Stephen Baumbach Gallery offers a range of genres in rotating exhibits.
+Like a mini art museum, the Stephen Baumbach Gallery presents a diverse range of genres in its rotating exhibits.
 Fine art photography – always – by acclaimed desert photographer Stephen Baumbach.
-Also, some of the hottest artists in the desert, such as impressionist paintings by David Doherty.
+Additionally, some of the most notable artists in the desert include impressionist paintings by David Doherty.
 Sculpture by Gene “Grazi” Phillips.
 Abstracts by Jeffrey Tover and Chad Sain.
 Photography by Dan Dozier and Patrick V. Walsh.

 Tim J. Leary Gallery